Viki-coding/GAA_STORE/TESTING.md

 **BUG:** When bag displayed, the product, description were not being displayed.
 **RESOLVED BY:** Added product under bag_contents in views.py and it displayed.

+**BUG:** I wanted to create a 'Gift Message'function.
+So in the bag.html, I created a tickbox and a message box.
+If the box was ticked the user could write a gift message.
+But when the box was ticked, I couldn't write in the box.
+**RESOLVED BY:**  I checked my js code and it seemed ok.
+When I opened but my console and clicked on the tick box, nothing was happending so I figured the js and event listener were not being called.
+I removed the js code from the bottom of the bag.html and created a specific js file for bags app under the static folder as I thought the base.html and its scripts could be affecting it.
+Finally I changed {%block postloadjs %} to {% block extra_js %} and this  fixed it.

 UNRESOLVED BUG
 **BUG:** Bag contents table not responsive on Firefox but perfect in Chrome.